dailykaran/SF_Framework/README.md

 3. Validates cookie, Auth0 cache, and JWT expiry values.
 4. Reuses a valid session or performs a fresh login when the session is expired.
 5. Stores the authenticated browser state in `.auth/`.

+The `PLAYWRIGHT_ROLE` environment variable can limit global setup to one role.
+This is used by CI for the `cc_checker` role.
+When no role is specified, the configured role sessions are prepared for the browser projects.

 The test fixtures use these storage-state files to create authenticated Playwright pages.
 The current global setup performs live authentication against the QA environment when session files are missing or expired.